github/update-project-action/README.md

 # Update Project Action

-Updates an item on a GitHub Projects (beta) board based on a workflow dispatch event's input.
+Updates an item on a GitHub Projects (beta) board based on a workflow dispatch (or other) event's input.

 ## Usage